NixOS/nix/doc/manual/src/contributing/hacking.md

  bar
 ```

-Then, when one runs the script with `./mk/debug-test.sh`, it will drop them into GDB once the script reaches that point:
+Then, running the test with `./mk/debug-test.sh` will drop you into GDB once the script reaches that point:

 ```shell-session
 $ ./mk/debug-test.sh tests/${testName}.sh